 - How Has Smart Home Technology Impacted Real Estate? by Kyle Hiscock

 - Energy Efficient Upgrades for Your Home by Jeff Nelson

 Environmentally-friendly, energy efficient upgrades may have a larger upfront cost.
 But the money you save in energy bills and the added value to your home will more than make up for the initial cost.

 This Real Estate article "Green Home: 4 Energy Efficient Upgrades Home Buyers Will Love" was written by: Maria Mastrolonardo.
-Maria is a Realtor with RE/MAX of Naperville, who has been selling Homes in the West Chicagoland suburbs including Naperville, Wheaton, Lisle, Downers Grove, Aurora, and Winfield for 20+ years.
+Maria is a Realtor with RE/MAX of Naperville, who has been selling Homes in the West Chicagoland suburbs including but not limited to; Naperville, Wheaton, Lisle, Downers Grove, Aurora, and Winfield for 20+ years.
 Need help buying or selling a home?
-Call or Text Maria at (630) 248-6077 or email her at firstname.lastname@example.org.
+Call or Text Maria at (630) 248-6077 or email her at email@example.com.